Driver pours yoghurt on climate adhesive – other activists paralyze air traffic

 Again and again they paralyze the traffic with their actions.
 In Austria, too, the climate activists of the “last generation” are causing a stir.
-It became too colorful for a motorist.
+Now there should be protests across the country.

+May 25 update: On Thursday, the “Last Generation” again paralyzed some roads in Austria.
+In the morning, activists climbed onto a bridge over the Südwesttangente (A23) and taped themselves to the roadway.
+Other members of the group stopped traffic with cars, reports oe24.
+The activists demanded again: 100 km/h on the freeway and a ban on new oil and gas drilling.
+There was a traffic jam with a length of about twelve kilometers.

+The last degeneration demands 100 km/h on the A23, while 80 km/h applies there 😀 and such intelligent beasts want to tell us how to save the world… #LastGen #lastdegeneration #climate glue #climate hysteria https://t.co/NlVYADxYIc

+After the protests in Vienna and Innsbruck, there is still no relief for residents of Austria.
+You have to expect further traffic jams from the “Last Generation”.
+Climate glue Martha Krumpeck announced opposite today.at Although a “breather” for the capital, the group now wants to expand the campaign nationwide.
+According to the announcement on Twitter, an action is planned for Friday in Graz.
+It was not yet known whether other cities would be affected.

+“Last generation” in Austria: protests in Vienna and Innsbruck – traffic jams and anger among drivers

-Vienna/Munich – The “Last Generation” group always causes a sensation with their actions.
+First report from May 23: Vienna/Munich – The “Last Generation” group always causes a sensation with its actions.
 In April and May, activists in Berlin glued themselves to the streets.
 However, some drivers did not let this stop them, they found another way.

 On Monday (May 22), Chancellor Olaf Scholz chose drastic words in the direction of the climate sticker.
 He thinks their actions are “completely crazy”.
 A driver in Austria must have had a similar opinion.
 The group is also active in Germany’s neighboring country.
 Vienna and Innsbruck were now affected by protests.
 According to ÖAMTC, while there were extensive traffic jams in the Austrian capital, one road user could not contain his anger.